andreylima/SOLID/open-closed-principle+strategy-pattern.md

 }
 ```

-Every class the implements this interface should implement all the functions that come with it, kind of Liskhov substition from another angle.
+Every class that implements this interface should implement all the functions that come with it, if we are going to follow Liskhov substitution also (from another angle).

 Now we should create the auto classes that will implement it.